horhay10/horhay10.github.io/README.md

 quote!
 </blockquote>

+This is how to make a numerical list

 <ol>
   <li>This is a list item</li>
   <li>And another item</li>
   <li>And the third one
 with additional text</li>
 </ol>

+this is how to make bullet pointed list

 <ul>
   <li>This is a list item</li>